-A: We are planning to live-stream the evening sessions and post video content after the event.
+A: We are planning to live-stream some of the sessions and post video content after the event.

 Q: CAN MY CHURCH SIMULCAST THE EVENT?

-A: A simulcast of Evangelicals for Life will be available on the evenings of Thursday and Friday for free.
+A: A simulcast of 2020 Evangelicals for Life will be available for free.
 A simulcast is a live internet broadcast of an event from a single venue into multiple venues – such as your own environment.
 Thus a simultaneous event occurs in both the origin venue and in many satellite locations — your church, home or laptop.
-Learn more about the simulcast here.

 If you have further questions about technical requirements, download the hosting guide here.